supplement dosage, safety, risks, side effects and benefits, how to best use

 L-Arginine-alpha-ketoglutarate 3.5 g (3,500 mg)

-NOW AAKG has paired arginine with alpha-ketoglutarate, another key player in amino acid metabolism, as well as in energy production.
+NOW AAKG has paired Arginine Amino Acid with alpha-ketoglutarate, another key player in amino acid metabolism, as well as in energy production.
 Consumers will find that NOW AAKG compares favorably to similar products on the market, but with the additional benefit of a 3500 mg dose and value pricing.

 Suggested Use: As a dietary supplement, take 2 or 3 tablets once or twice daily on an empty stomach, preferably in the morning and one hour before workouts.
 Not recommended for continuous, high-level use for more than 60 days.